Maarat al-Numan

-Maarat al-Numan (مَعَرَّةُ النُّعْمَانِ), also known as al-Ma'arra, is a city in northwestern Syria, 33 km south of Idlib and 57 km north of Hama, with a population of about 58,008 before the Civil War (2004 census).
+Maarat al-Numan (مَعَرَّةُ النُّعْمَانِ), also known as al-Ma'arra, is a city in northwestern Syria, 33 km south of Idlib and 57 km north of Hama, with a population of 58,008 at the time of the 2004 census.
 In 2017, it was estimated to have a population of 80,000, including several displaced by fighting in neighbouring towns.
 It is located on the highway between Aleppo and Hama and near the Dead Cities of Bara and Serjilla.

 Name

-The city, known as Arra to the Greeks, has its present-day name combined from the Aramaic word for cave ܡܥܪܗ (mʿarā) and that of its first Muslim governor, Nu'man ibn Bashir al-Ansari, a companion of Muhammad, meaning “the Cave of Nu’man.”
-The Crusaders called it Marre.
+The city, known as Arra to the Greeks, has its present-day name combined from the Aramaic word for cave ܡܥܪܗ (mʿarā) and that of its first Muslim governor, Nu'man ibn Bashir al-Ansari, a companion of Muhammad, meaning "the cave of Nu’man".
+The crusaders called it Marre.
 There are many towns throughout Syria with names that begin with the word Maarat, such as Maarrat Misrin and Maarat Saidnaya.

 History

+Roman/Byzantine

+The earliest known written mention of the town appears in a Roman route itinerary, likely created during the reign of Emperor Antoninus Caracalla.
+In this document, a settlement named Arra is listed as a stop along the road connecting Emesa and Cyrrhus.
+Based on its location in the itinerary, Arra can be confidently identified as present-day Maarat al-Numan, suggesting that the town was already inhabited by the early 3rd century CE.

+The museum of the city has a lot of Roman and Byzantine exhibits.
+In June 2025, a Byzantine-era tomb complex dating back to the 6th century was uncovered.
+The tombs contained sarcophagi, and pottery shards as well as glass fragments were found nearby.

+Muslim forces, led by Abu Ubayda, captured the city in 637 CE.
+Although Byzantine Emperor Nikephoros II Phokas briefly retook it in 968, the city was later recaptured by the Muslims..